shirshak55/Bee-Connect/README.md

 ```shell
 rails s
 ```
+* Go to your lovely browser and start using this project

 ### Tips
 Use c9 (cloud 9) for testing so you can feel how much effort have been devoured in making it.